tom125813/tom125813/README.md

 🔒 Some of my projects may be **privated**

   ---
-Currently, I'm not supposed to be taking commissions but there is something you need or you have something you'd like to ask, feel free to let me know.
+If there is anything you'd like to ask, feel free to send me a message.

 <!--